Dieter Meier

-Dieter Meier (born 4 March 1945) is a Swiss industrialist, musician and conceptual artist.
+Dieter Meier (born 4 March 1945) is a Swiss musician, conceptual artist and entrepreneur.
 He is the frontman of the electronic music group Yello, which was co-founded (with ex-member Carlos Perón) by music producer Boris Blank.
 He is a vocalist and lyricist, as well as manager and producer of the group.

 Biography and career

 Early life

 Meier was born on 4 March 1945 in Zürich, Switzerland.
 He started studying law at university but dropped out without a degree.
 After that he tried working at a bank and as a professional gambler.
 Due to his father, who Meier claims rose from poor origins to become a successful private banker, by the time he went to university, Meier was already a millionaire.